 - Compare Money Scripts profiles for couples.
 One of the easiest ways to understand the unique personalities in a household is to compare results for a couple.
 Advisors using DataPoints can do this instantly.

 - Examine Money Scripts results across the firm.
 At an aggregate level, advisors use assessments to examine firm-wide results.
 These insights can help to guide the kinds of client education and communication strategies that will be beneficial to the majority of clients.

 - Access advisor- and client-facing reports with detailed insights and guidance.
-Advisor reports have detailed insights to help you understand your client, and your client receives a personalized report as well.
+Advisor reports have detailed insights to help you understand your client, and your client receives a personalized report.

 Beyond Money Scripts

-In addition to the KMSI-II, advisors will also have access to the Financial Health Scale (FHS), a short measure of overall personal financial health.
-Additionally, psychologists, therapists, and coaches can also request the Klontz Money Behaviors Inventory (KMBI), an assessment of clinical-related money disorders.
+In addition to the Money Scripts test, advisors will also have access to the Financial Health Scale (FHS), a short measure of overall personal financial health.
+Psychologists, therapists, and coaches can also request the Klontz Money Behaviors Inventory (KMBI), an assessment of clinical-related money disorders.